vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

     <figcaption class="figure-caption">Each query is multiplied with each key.
 Then we sum up over corresponding values.
 So on the output, we get the same sequence length and dimension.</figcaption>
 </figure>

-Transfomer's self-attention computes differentiable key-value search and summation on the input sequence and [feed forward layer matrix](/ml/Feed-Forward-Self-Attendion-Key-Value-Memory).
+Transformer's self-attention computes differentiable key-value search and summation on the input sequence and [feed forward layer matrix](/ml/Feed-Forward-Self-Attendion-Key-Value-Memory).

 - input \\( X \in \mathbf{R}^{L \times d} \\) is a sequence of embeddings of dimension \\( d \\) of length \\( L \\)
 - output \\( Y \in \mathbf{R}^{L \times d} \\) has the same shape as input